These Cookie Dough Cups are like Reese’s, but with edible cookie dough instead of peanut butter, topped with melted chocolate in a mini muffin tin.

 Cookie Dough Cups

-My entire family loves Reese’s Peanut Butter Cups, but given the choice, they’d pick eating cookie dough over Reese’s any day.
-So I thought, why not combine two of their favorites?
-And now I’m definitely the favorite in the family for making these. ๐Ÿ˜‰
+My entire family loves Reese’s Peanut Butter Cups, but if they had to choose, they’d pick cookie dough over Reese’s any day.
+So I thought, why not combine their two favorites?
+And now I’m definitely the favorite in the family for making these.

-Cookie Dough Cups are delicious!
-A rich center of soft, chewy, flavorful cookie dough encased in a rich coating of chocolate?
+Cookie Dough Cups are pure magic.
+A soft, chewy center of flavorful cookie dough wrapped in a rich chocolate shell?
 Yes, yes, and yes!

-Plus, you don’t need any special candy-making equipment.
-For these sweet little cups, you’ll just need a miniature muffin tin and liners!
+And the best part?
+You don’t need any special candy-making equipment.
+Just grab a mini muffin tin and some liners!

 Tools Needed